kyleolivo/kyleolivo.github.io/_posts/2016-08-15-containers-how-do-they-work.md

 One of the most common misconceptions about containers is that they are "just like a mini virtual machine".
 The confusion is understandable.
 When you are inside of a Linux container, it looks just like any other Linux distribution.
 You see the familiar filesystem layout, devices, and system software that you are used to.
-But the contents of the containers filesystem is not a full operating system, but rather a slimmed-down representation of the target operating system.
+But the contents of the container's filesystem is not a full operating system, but rather a slimmed-down representation of the target operating system.
 The underlying resources and kernel are provided by the host, and the system software and devices are provided by the image.
 A host Linux distribution is therefore able to run a container that appears to be an entirely different Linux distribution.
 The images themselves were created by taking a slim version of the target distribution and manipulating it in a way that reduces its size and makes it runnable in a container.
 It's beyond the scope of